ishita2019/final_projects/README.md

 Dipika Jiandani (dipika7)
 Sayali Mohite (mohite2)

-### Project Discription:
+## Project Discription:
 Yellow Cabdrivers are struggling to survive in the era dominated by Uber and striving to fight a losing battle.
 New York yellow cab service has the largest cab fleets in the US & they are facing extinction.
 According to reports, approximately 40% of the 7000 strong cab fleet had not had an average rate.

-**Project Types:** Type II

 ## Hypothesis 1
 Metropolitan areas of NYC have higher tipping rates considering the income level of the people living in these areas.<br />
 ## Analysis

-We have two datasets where in we have merged the pick-off and drop-off location.
-One of the datasets has the actual income and the other has a generic expected income.
+We have analyzed, the relationship between pick-off locations of trips and corresponding tipping rates.This is achived by mergering the yellow trip 2019 dataset with taxi-lookup dataset to get the pick-up location in particular zone.
+After detailed analysis, we can concluded that Metropolitan areas of NYC have lower tipping rates with respect to the income level of the people.

 1a: Finding out the relationship between tipping rates and the Pick up and Drop off locations <br />